duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-3-generating-components.md

 You may decide not to make this a presentational component but it makes it easier to test and refactor

+* Add a route to the auth module and a custom components array to make it easier to re-export components.

 _**libs/auth/src/auth.module.ts**_

 ```ts